TPei/observable/README.md

 ```
 This only gives you an `update(observable : Observable)` method you should override, because it willl raise an error otherwise.

 Unfortunately we don't have ruby's verbosity and dynamism here so it's all a little more static.
-Especially the `notify` method can really only pass the on the `observable` object.
+Especially the `update` method can really only pass on the `observable` object.